packdl/family-recipes/content/posts/curried-quinoa.md

 Category: Pack
 Slug: curried-quinoa
 Status: published
+tags:
+  - onions
+  - quinoa
+  - coconut milk
 ---

-This curried quinoa recipe is a result of the [curried goat](http://primarch/recipe/curried-goat/) I attempted.
+This curried quinoa recipe is a result of the [curried goat](/posts/curried-goat) I attempted.
 After making the goat, I realized that I had way more curry sauce than I had goat.
 At this point, I started searching for ways to make use of the rest of that curry sauce.
 Curried quinoa is one of the results. <!--WPRM Recipe 104-->

 <div class="wprm-fallback-recipe">